bwhite/hadoopy/doc/background.rst

 Python
 ---------------------
-Example of generators in Python.
+Python Generators are often used in Hadoopy jobs, below is an example of generators in Python.

 .. raw:: html